 Rescue Operations Course

-The IFSTA Rescue Technician's Course is about 40 hours in length, with half of the class time spent doing hands-on activities.
-Automobile, school bus and heavy truck extrication are covered, plus low angle rope rescue, water rescue, trench and confined space awareness, and patient packaging.
+The Rescue Operations Course is about 40 hours in length, with half of the class time spent doing hands-on activities.
+Automobile, school bus, and heavy truck extrication are covered, plus low angle rope rescue, water rescue, trench and confined space awareness, and patient packaging.

 The foundation of fire service training is covered in the basic certified firefighter program.
 IFSTA's 6th Edition Essentials Program or Jones and Bartlett 3rd Edition Fundamentals of Fire Fighter Skills can be used as the guide for this estimated 80-hour entry level program with an additional 40 hours of performance competencies.